shepherdjerred/macos-cross-compiler/README.md

 # macOS Cross Compiler

-This project allows you to compile C, C++, Fortran, and Rust code on Linux that will be executed on macOS.
+This project allows you to cross-compile C, C++, Fortran, and Rust code on Linux that will be executed on macOS.
 This project is focused on supporting newer versions of macOS and C, C++, Fortran, and Rust.

-Older versions are not well tested.
+Versions older than macOS 13 (Ventura) are not well tested, though they _should_ work fine.

 ## Quick Start

 Install the requirements below, then follow the instructions in the usage section.

-### Requirements
+### Host Requirements

 * Docker